-The more adventurous will be glad to hear that Old Head, which has lifeguard cover during the summer, is a Blueway beach meaning that is ideal for a wide variety of watersports such as swimming, sailing, kayaking, windsurfing, snorkeling and scuba diving.
+The more adventurous will be glad to hear that Old Head, which has a lifeguard cover during the summer, is a Blueway beach meaning that is ideal for a wide variety of watersports such as swimming, sailing, kayaking, windsurfing, snorkelling and scuba diving.

-Learners can take lessons in snorkeling and kayaking with local water-sports providers.
+Learners can take lessons in snorkelling and kayaking with local water-sports providers.